odoo/odoo/doc/howtos/backend.rst

 Model fields
 ------------

-Fields are used to define what the model can store and where.
+Fields define what the model can store and where.
 Fields are defined as attributes on the model class::

     from openerp import models, fields